agpierson/academic-site/content/author/admin/_index.md

 organizations = [ { name = "UCLouvain", url = "https://uclouvain.be/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "As a PhD Student at UCLouvain (CENTAL, team part of ILC), I'm currently working on medical language, more precisely on time, aspect and cause expression in professional medical language, carried out with a twofold approach that combines NLP tools and linguistic theories.
+bio = "As a PhD Student at UCLouvain [ { name = "UCLouvain", url = "https://uclouvain.be/" } ](CENTAL, team part of ILC), I'm currently working on medical language, more precisely on time, aspect and cause expression in professional medical language, carried out with a twofold approach that combines NLP tools and linguistic theories.
 My research interests include information extraction, semantics and clinical linguistics.
 I am a PhD candidate in Linguistics thanks to a F.R.S.-F.N.R.S.
 Fellowship (Belgium).
 Previously, I studied French Linguistics (corpus linguistics, sociolinguistics, historical linguistics, phonetics and dialectal).
 Especially, I worked on Middle French lexicon for the development of new linguistics resources."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""